Healthcare professionals, neonatal units, hospitals, and health services

 B (High quality)

-Training on reporting and learning from adverse events and inappropriate use of equipment is ensured to optimise the use of equipment, including simulation of clinical team working.
+Training of equipment use including simulation of clinical team working.
 (20)

 Training documentation